Shop by Configuration

 Barn doors come in various styles, like rustic wooden designs or sleek, modern glass panels.

-For a country home, a traditional barn-style door might be ideal.
+A traditional barn-style door might be ideal for a country home.
 In a modern setting, consider a glass or metal design.

 Choose the Material